EthereansOS/Multiverse-Interface/solc-vm/README.md

 `solc-vm` allows us to manage solidity compiler (solc) and compile sol files from the tool directly with specific compiler version.

+## Original Repo

+This is a **fork** of the original `solc-vm` project you can find here https://github.com/ConsenSysMesh/solc-vm

+This fork is just needed to upgrade all the logics of the great work that the original repo owners and maintainers made, in order to support newest version of Solidity

 ## Prerequisites
 - NodeJS (Tested with Version 8.x.x)
 - NPM (Tested with Version 6.x.x)